Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 - Works with Jinja and SQL,
 - Comes with built-in [linting rules](https://docs.sqlfluff.com/en/stable/rules.html).
 You can also [customize](#customize-linting) your own linting rules.
 - Empowers you to [enable linting](#enable-linting) with options like **Lint** (displays linting errors and recommends actions) or **Fix** (auto-fixes errors in the <Constant name="cloud_ide" />).
-- Displays a **Code Quality** tab to view code errors, provides code quality visibility and management, and displays the SQLFluff version used.
+- Displays a **Code Quality** tab to view code errors, provides code quality visibility and management.

 :::info Ephemeral models not supported
 Linting doesn't support ephemeral models in dbt v1.5 and lower.
 Refer to the [FAQs](#faqs) for more info.